CATALPAresearch/srl-chat/README.md

 ### Running the app locally

-Prerequisites: A system with Docker installed.
+Prerequisites: A system with Docker and Docker Compose installed.

 - Clone the git repository
 - Copy the env.example file, renaming the new file .env